 With the help of our multi-tiered incentive system, you can monitor your signups, combine this template with your form, and recognize successful referrals.

-Feel free to create a waitlist for your early adopters and give them early access and exclusive pre-launch items to launch your product with impact using this customer referral program template.
+With the startup prelaunch template you can create a waitlist for your early adopters and give them early access and exclusive pre-launch items to launch your product with impact using this customer referral program template.

 Give visitors the option to sign up for early access and pre-launch specials for your waitlist.

 Also, they go up the list depending on how many friends they invite.

 Make this your best referral program by encouraging your customers to invite more of their friends to increase their chances of winning more prizes.